Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 Do

-- Ensure supervision is constant, active, and diligent, prioritising the safety and wellbeing of children and young people.
-Where possible, ensure you are able to observe each child or young person.
+- Ensure supervision is constant, active, and diligent, prioritising the safety and wellbeing of children and young people

 Don’t